-Unfortunately, we only issue one 1099-NEC and/or 1099-MISC, if applicable, for each individual, but don’t worry, you can print off a PDF copy of your 1099/s from your Justworks account.
+We only issue one 1099-NEC and/or 1099-MISC, if applicable, for each individual.
+But don’t worry!
+You can print off a PDF copy of your 1099/s from your Justworks account.

 My Company is an S-Corp or a C-Corp.
 Why Did I Receive a 1099?

-Per the IRS, 1099s can be issued to S-corps and C-corps for certain types of payments, like attorneys’ fees or medical and health care payments.
-They may be required.
+Per the IRS, 1099s can be issued to S-corps and C-corps and may be required for certain types of payments such as attorneys' fees or medical and health care payments.